Andrew T. Judson

 Andrew Thompson Judson (November 29, 1784 – March 17, 1853) was a United States representative from Connecticut and a United States district judge of the United States District Court for the District of Connecticut.
+He also served in the Connecticut House of Representatives.
+He was a member of the Toleration Party and an officer of the American Colonization Society.
+A leading white supremacist, he led opposition to Prudence Crandall's school for African Americans in Connecticut and advocated for African Americans to be subjugated or sent to Africa.
+He also opposed the establishment of a college for African Americans in New Haven.
+As a judge in the United States v.
+The Amistad he ruled the enslaved captives aboard La Amistad be released and returned to Africa.

 Education and early career

 Judson was born on November 29, 1784, in Eastford, Windham County, Connecticut, the son of Elisabeth (Work) and Andrew Judson.
 Judson received limited schooling and read law in 1806.
 He was admitted to the bar and entered private practice in Montpelier, Vermont, from 1806 to 1809.
 He continued private practice in Canterbury, Connecticut, from 1809 to 1815, 1817 to 1819, and in 1834.
 He was Canterbury town clerk at the time of the Prudence Crandall affair, on which see below.

 Connecticut politician

 He was a member of the Connecticut House of Representatives in 1816, and from 1822 to 1825.
 He was state's attorney for Windham County from 1819 to 1833.
 He was a member of the Connecticut Senate from 1830 to 1832.